List of ITV Breakfast programmes: Lorraine

 Lorraine is the early weekday morning, lifestyle and entertainment show for the British ITV network, presented by Lorraine Kelly.
-ITV Breakfast produces Lorraine, which airs every weekday from 09:00 until 10:00, following Good Morning Britain.
+ITV Breakfast produces Lorraine, which airs every weekday from 09:30 until 10:00 for 30 weeks of the year, following Good Morning Britain.
 The programme replaced Kelly's previous show, GMTV with Lorraine.
+Since the programme's timeslot was cut from one hour to 30 minutes from January 2026, the programme no longer broadcasts during the ITV Breakfast slot, which ends at 09:25.

 CITV

 CITV was broadcast each weekend on ITV Breakfast on weekends originally from 06:00-09:25.
 In the summer holidays, it was usually cut back to 8.25am.
 The CITV simulcast came to an end in August 2023, when kids programmes were moved to ITVX and ITV2.
 Daytime repeats are now broadcast during the earlier hours of the ITV Breakfast slot at weekends.